Skip to Main Content

 Book

 Morris, J. B. Oberlin, Hotbed of Abolitionism: College, Community, and the Fight for Freedom and Equality in Antebellum America.
-The University of North Carolina Press, Chapel Hill, 2014.
+The University of North Carolina Press, 2014.